John Noël Dillon headshot

 Biography

-John Noël Dillon is a classical philologist and Roman historian; he received his PhD in Classics here at Yale in 2008.
-Although he has worked most extensively on the administration of the Later Roman Empire and Roman law, his special interests also include textual criticism, Roman Republican religion, Roman numismatics, Greek literature of the Imperial period, and medieval and early modern Latin literature and culture.
-He also has extensive pragmatic experience in translation.
+Dillon has wide interests in Roman history, literature, and culture.
+He has worked most extensively on the administration of the Later Roman Empire and Roman law.
+Other interests include textual criticism, Roman public religion, and medieval and early modern Latin literature and culture.
+He has extensive pragmatic experience as a professional translator.

-In 2017, Dillon joined the faculty of the Yale Divinity School as Lecturer in Latin, where he taught and continues to teach Medieval Latin.
-In addition to joining the Classics faculty as senior lector in 2023, he is now also officially core faculty of Medieval Studies.
-He teaches primarily advanced language courses in Ancient Greek and Classical Latin for the Classics Department and introductory to intermediate courses in Medieval Latin for the Divinity School and Medieval Studies program.
+He teaches primarily advanced language courses in Ancient Greek and Classical Latin, including Latin prose composition, for the Classics Department and introductory to intermediate courses in Medieval Latin for the Divinity School and Medieval Studies program.

-Currently, he is producing a new English translation of the Theodosian Code for Cambridge University Press.
+Dillon is currently finishing a new English translation of The Theodosian Code for Cambridge University Press.

 Books